Credit Cards: A Small-Business Financing Tool

 Eric Rosenfeld, President, Adaptive Consulting Partners L.L.C.

 In 1997, I broke away from the existing partnership of professional technicians with whom I had worked for several years.
 At the time, I was the firm's leading partner, responsible for more than $3 million in annual consulting revenues.
-When I launched my own firm, Adaptive Consulting Partners LLC, or ACP, a systems-integration and professional-services company, I immediately did what many entrepreneurs do to secure financing: I approached local commercial banks for the $50,000 needed to cover costs during the first year.
+When I launched my own firm, Adaptive Consulting Partners L.L.C., or ACP, a systems-integration and professional-services company, I immediately did what many small business owners do to secure financing: I approached local commercial banks for the $50,000 I needed to cover costs during the first year.

 Just as typically, perhaps, I was turned down.
-While commercial banks say they want to assist startup companies, in fact, what they really want is to loan money to businesses with assets.
-Although I had built a track record at my previous firm, now I had only myself as collateral, albeit a self with a good idea, a huge amount of resolve and enthusiasm, and a ready set of clients eager to follow me to my new endeavor.
+While commercial banks say they want to assist small companies, in fact, what they really want is to loan money to businesses with assets.
+Although I had built a track record at my previous firm, I now had only myself as collateral, albeit a self with a good idea, a huge amount of resolve and enthusiasm, and a ready set of clients eager to follow me to my new endeavor.
+Frankly, I was surprised at the chilly reception I received from the banks.

 So there was only one source remaining: plastic.
-In deciding to use this form of debt-during those first eighteen months, I had up to $20,000 on cards at any one time-I discovered credit cards have become today's startup business financing tool.
+In deciding to use this form of debt--during those first 18 months, I had up to $20,000 on cards at any one time--I discovered that credit cards have become today's small-business financing tool.
 If used judiciously, they have more to offer the entrepreneur than even a commercial bank loan.
 However, credit-card debt is still debt and must be repaid.
+What follows is a look at how credit-card debt helps the entrepreneur stay focused, as well as necessary tips for using plastic wisely.

 Time Is of the Essence